riceissa/issarice.com/wiki/phys-121.md

 one of forced amnesia: pass through, go through the motions, then forget.

-It's actually shocking how *monumetally the university could fail at designing a decent intro physiscs sequence*.
+It's actually shocking how *monumentally the university could fail at designing a decent intro physics sequence*.
 Keep in mind, this is a university with [40,000 students], and the physics department, though not top-tier, is nonetheless considered *decent*.
 It's just sad to think about the literally hundreds of students suffering through this sequence